(Last Updated: Oct 2019)

 a combination unit which you can sometimes find as low as $40 on eBay.

 Or you can get the Yihua 936 soldering iron alone for about $25.
 While the Yihua is a so-so iron, replacement handles and soldering tips cost very little, and that’s very important in a classroom situation where you can count on replacing 1-2 tips per student, per course, because they let them run hot & dry till they oxidize and won’t hold solder any more.
-Smaller hand-held heat guns are also available for ~$15, but they have no temperature control so you need to be a bit more careful with them.
+Smaller hand-held heat guns are also available for ~$15.

 |SYB-46 270 breadboards (used ONLY for soldering pins on Pro-Mini )